fractal-bootcamp/precourse-materials/README.md

 ## GUIDELINES

-Refer to the `SCHEDULE.md` for the recommended sequencing.
+Refer to the `SCHEDULE.md` (WIP) for the recommended sequencing.
 This is not prescriptive - feel free to jump around or skip modules that you're already familiar with.

 There's no rules - reading through other's answers or working with a partner can be really helpful for learning.
 But please, for your own sake, don't copy and paste things.
 Framing your understanding in your own words is a powerful and valuable exercise.